hal/dmr.scala/README.md

 )

-// unsupported parameter types will throw an IllegalArgumentException ModelNode() at root exec 'read_resource('proxies -> Console.out)
+// unsupported parameter types will throw an IllegalArgumentException ModelNode() at root op 'read_resource('proxies -> Console.out)
 ```

 ## Reading Nodes

 Reading values from a model node follows the sementics of a `Map[String, ModelNode]`, but instead of a string you have to
 provide a `Path` as key.
 Thanks to an implicit conversion expressions like `"a" / "b" / "c"` are automatically converted
 to a path.